Kirk Pepperdine

 }

-This code really needs to introduction but here it is.
-This function takes two integer arguments and compares them If a is greater than b, return a else return b.
-The pseudo-code for this looks something like
+As can be seen, this is a very traditional approach to finding the max of two numbers.
+The function takes two integer arguments and compares them If a is greater than b, return a else return b.
+The pseudo-assembly-code for this looks something like;

 compare a,b